adrianhall/adrianhall.github.io/_posts/2023/2023-12-22-zumo-intid.md

   }
 ```

 One of the notes about writing repositories is that entities must be "disconnected from the store."
-This means that if I change the return type after returning from a repository method, it should not change the underlying store.
+This means that if I change the object that is returned after returning from a repository method, it should not change the underlying store.
 I accomplish this as part of creating the `MobileMovie`.
 The data is automatically disconnected since I copy it into a new object.

 I'm not going to show off all three of the write operations (Create, Delete, Replace).
 Instead, I'm going to focus on one of them.
 You can go check out [the source code](https://github.com/adrianhall/zumo-intid-server/releases/tag/stage3) to see the changes I made to the other two.
 Let's focus on the create operation: